What's the Difference Between a KO vs TKO? | Explained

 More often than not, a fighter will be given plenty of opportunity to intelligently defend himself before the referee waves off the fight due to a TKO.

-In fact, referees will shout to the fighter that he needs to 'Show him something' when the referee is in a position where he may call the fight off.
+Referees will shout to the fighter that he needs to 'Show him something' when the referee is in a position where he may call the fight off.

 This simply means that the fighter must move around or switch to another position to avoid taking unanswered shots.